Pravesh22/code_practice/README.md

 # Code_practice
-Code practice solution from leetcode or hackerrank
+Code practice solution from leetcode

 # Problems and Links